Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • Best bread for mushroom stuffing: I love making this mushroom stuffing with sourdough bread – its tangy flavor balances out the richness of the mushrooms beautifully.
 You can also make this mushroom stuffing recipe with “country” style French bread (a large loaf, not a baguette) or Italian bread.

-• Storage & Reheating: Leftover mushroom stuffing will keep, stored in an airtight container in the refrigerator, for 3-4 days.
+• Storage and Reheating: Leftover mushroom stuffing will keep, stored in an airtight container in the refrigerator, for 3-4 days.
 Reheat in the microwave or oven, until warmed through.

 • Freezer Instructions: You can also freeze leftover mushroom stuffing.
 Transfer leftover stuffing to a freezer-safe container and freeze for up to 1 month.
 Thaw overnight in the refrigerator, then reheat in the microwave or oven, until warmed through.

 • Meal Prep: A little meal prep goes a long way in pulling this homemade mushroom stuffing together on Thanksgiving day!
-Between prepping the bread cubes, chopping the veggies & herbs, & shredding the cheese, there are many components of this sourdough stuffing that can be prepared 3-5 days in advance.
-Pick & choose from the below list, or do it all ahead of time & all you have to do on Thanksgiving is toss it all together – easy!
+Between prepping the bread cubes, chopping the veggies and herbs, and shredding the cheese, there are many components of this sourdough stuffing that can be prepared 3-5 days in advance.
+Pick and choose from the below list, or do it all ahead of time and all you have to do on Thanksgiving is toss it all together – easy!

 • Bread cubes: Prep according to Step 1 of Recipe Directions, above.
 Store in an airtight container at room temperature for up to 5 days.
 (10 minutes active prep)

-• Chop veggies & herbs: Finely dice 1 large onion, 2 ribs of celery, & 8 cloves of garlic.
-Finely chop 1/3 cup fresh parsley & 1/3 cup hardy fresh herbs (e.g. rosemary, sage, thyme).
-Clean & cut 24 ounces mushrooms into 1/2-inch pieces.
+• Chop veggies and herbs: Finely dice 1 large onion, 2 ribs of celery, and 8 cloves of garlic.
+Finely chop 1/3 cup fresh parsley and 1/3 cup hardy fresh herbs (e.g. rosemary, sage, thyme).
+Clean and cut 24 ounces mushrooms into 1/2-inch pieces.
 Store in individual airtight containers in the refrigerator for up to 5 days.
 (20 minutes active prep)

-• Grate cheese: Grate 6 ounces asiago cheese & 2 ounces parmesan.
+• Grate cheese: Grate 6 ounces asiago cheese and 2 ounces parmesan.
 Store in individual airtight containers in the refrigerator for up to 5 days.
 (10 minutes active prep)

 Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.